8 Delivery Robot Startups for Last Mile Delivery

 The Hummer of Delivery Robots

 Another Bay Area startup with a delivery robot, Dispatch has raised $2 million in Seed money from investors like Andreessen Horowitz.
-Dispatch has produced a Hummer version of the delivery robot model called Carry, which has four compartments and can can haul about 100 pounds at a time.
-It also has cool compartment doors that slide up like something you would expect from the future:
+Dispatch has produced a Hummer version of the delivery robot model called Carry, which has four compartments and can haul about 100 pounds at a time.
+It also has cool compartment doors that slide up like something you would expect from the future.

 Like many of the delivery robots featured here, Carry uses sophisticated algorithms and computer vision to navigate its environment.